carlesfernandez/gnsssdr-telecorenta/README.md

 [GPS antenna](https://es.rs-online.com/web/p/antenas-gps/1372773) to the USB dongle, and the software configuration will handle the rest.

+When connecting the SMA adapters, please make sure the male and female connectors are correctly aligned before gently tightening them.
+If possible, use a torque wrench to tighten the connectors.
+Be careful not to overload the torque lever to avoid damaging the connector.

 **When running the receiver, ensure that the antenna is placed where it has a clear line of sight to a significant portion of the sky.**